-The festival is part of Native Spirit Foundation, founded by Mapuche leader Freddy Trequil to promote knowledge and awareness of Indigenous cultures – and longer term projects supporting education in Native Schools and Communities.
+Native Spirit Festival is part of Native Spirit Foundation, founded by Mapuche leader Freddy Trequil in 2005 to promote knowledge and awareness of Indigenous cultures – and longer term projects supporting Community-run education in Native Schools.

-To be eligible for submission, an Indigenous person has to play a key role either behind or in front of the camera and the connection with an Indigenous community has to be clearly stated in the Synopsis and Custom Form.
+IMPORTANT: To be eligible for submission, an Indigenous person must have a designated key creative role - director, producer, screenwriter - either behind or in front of the camera.
+This must be clearly stated in the Custom Form and Synopsis.

-All media submitted to the Native Spirit Festival will be considered by the Festival’s Judging group.
-Films will be chosen on the basis that the values presented align with that of Native Spirit Foundation’s work.
-The Native Spirit Festival is a charitable project and therefore a non-commercial festival run by dedicated volunteers.
+All media submitted to Native Spirit Festival will be considered by the Festival’s judging team.
+Films are selected on the basis that the values presented align with that of Native Spirit Foundation’s work.
+Native Spirit Festival is a charitable project and therefore a non-commercial festival run by dedicated volunteers.

-All non-English language films must have English subtitles for final viewing.
+Non-English language films must have English subtitles to be eligible.

 Selected films may be invited to screen at Native Spirit Taiwan (Mandarin subtitles) in November and/or at year-round Outreach events in UK.